No knocking Bellinger's homer celebration in World Series - WHIZ News

 Bellinger and Mookie Betts traded taps with their right feet as Justin Turner laughed, Will Smith clapped and manager Dave Roberts appeared to be smiling behind his face mask.

+“I said it today before the game: `If I hit one, I’m not touching anybody’s arm,'” Bellinger said.
+“I’m going straight foot and it was pretty funny.”

 There had been concern about Bellinger’s shoulder after the Dodgers wrapped up the NLCS against the Atlanta Braves.
-He said it felt sore going into the World Series.
-His shoulder took another hit in the seventh, when he crashed into the center-field wall trying unsuccessfully to corral Joey Wendle’s double.
+He said it felt sore going into the World Series, and his shoulder took another hit in the seventh when he crashed into the center-field wall trying unsuccessfully to corral Joey Wendle’s double.

+“It was one of the first times I tested it.
+I was like, ‘OK, I’m fine,’” Bellinger said.
+“Mookie (Betts) and CT (Chris Taylor) are like, `Now you know.’
+I had an opportunity to show I’m all right.”

 Bellinger leaped, reached high with his right arm and banged into the fence grabbing Austin Meadows’ long fly leading off the ninth.
 On the mound, reliever Joe Kelly pointed to his right shoulder while looking back at a smiling Bellinger.